lwvmobile/dsd-fme/examples/Example_Usage.md

 9 - Connect to SDR++ RIGCTL Server with Defaults/Retry RIGCTL Connection D - Reset DMR Site Parms/Call Strings, etc.
 Z - Simulate NoCarrier/No VC/CC sync (capital Z)

+! - Lockout Tuning/Playback of TG in Slot 1 or Conventional -- Current Session Only if no group.csv file specified
+@ - Lockout Tuning/Playback of TG in Slot 2 -- Current Session Only if no group.csv file specified
 ```